xianlinbox/daily_practise/databricks/de-databricks-2.md

 - AGGREGATE(array, start_value, merge_func, finish_func): Aggregates elements.
 - PIVOT: transform rows into columns
 - EXPLODE: unnest or flatten array or map columns into multiple rows
+- COUNT: ignores nulls by design in SQL
 - COUNT_IF: counts how many times a condition is TRUE.
 This directly counts
 - INITCAP
 - flatten